learn-the-web/topics/advanced-performance-checklist/index.md

     items:
       - 'Resources sent in a compressed format.'
       - 'Specify character set for all text-based resources.'
-      - 'Send proper caching headers.'
+      - 'Proper caching headers sent.'
       - 'Use a content delivery network (CDN) to serve your images.<br>[CloudFlare](https://www.cloudflare.com/), [KeyCDN](https://www.keycdn.com/)'
       - 'Website hosted on a fast server, ideally with CDN features.'
       - 'Server uses HTTP/2 where possible.'